 We are committed to high quality, ambitious and innovative performance.
 Many of our graduates have achieved a professional career as performers.

-New students are introduced to the Department at the start of the academic year with Music Week: an intensive programme of rehearsals and creative workshops that culminate in the opening performances of the season.
+New students are introduced to the Department at the start of the academic year with Music Week: an intensive programme of rehearsals and creative workshops that culminate in the opening performances of the season, this year starting at 6pm in the Great Hall on Friday 5 October, before continuing on our bespoke festival stage outside the front of the main building.

-See all upcoming Music events.
-If you have any queries please contact Jake via email at j.bernard (@gold.ac.uk) or on 020 7919 7645.
+Most of our ensembles are open to non-Music students, so if you play an instrument or sing and want to be involved, please contact Events Manager Imogen Burman or call 020 7919 7645.
 We actively support student initiatives to setup their own groups, so please get in touch.

 Our ensembles include: